3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 ## Radiometric correction

-A raw HS data cube consists of layers of pixels which digital numbers (DNs) are related to the intensity of electromagnetic energy within the given narrow interval of wavelengths incident on respective cells of a charge-coupled device (CCD).
+A raw HS data cube consists of layers of pixels, whose digital numbers (DNs) are related to the intensity of electromagnetic energy (incident on cells of a charge-coupled device (CCD)) within a given narrow interval of wavelengths.
-DNs do not have any physical unit and the values are dependent on processing of recorded signal in each sensor.
+DNs do not have any physical unit, and the values are dependent on the processing of the recorded signal of each sensor.
 In the first step called *sensor calibration*, the DNs are converted to spectral (at-sensor) radiance *L<sup>s</sup>* [Wm<sup>-2</sup>sr<sup>-1</sup>μm<sup>-1</sup>].
-The relation between *L* and DN is expressed for each sensor’s spectral band *b* with a linear function $L_b^s=G_b DN_b+O_b$, where *G<sub>b</sub>* and *O<sub>b</sub>* is the slope (gain) and offset, respectively.
+The relation between *L* and DN is expressed for each sensor’s spectral band *b* with a linear function $L_b^s=G_b DN_b+O_b$, where *G<sub>b</sub>* and *O<sub>b</sub>* are the slope (gain) and offset, respectively.
-If the spectral values shall be compered over time, with in-situ or laboratory values, further corrections due to variable solar illumination, atmospheric effects, and topography must be considered, as it was discussed in the theme on satellite image processing workflow in [Module 3](../../module2/03_image_processing/03_image_processing.md#radiometric-and-geometric-correction).
+If the spectral values shall be compared over time with in-situ or laboratory values, further corrections due to variable solar illumination, atmospheric effects, and topography must be considered, as discussed in the theme on satellite image processing workflow in [Module 3](../../module2/03_image_processing/03_image_processing.md#radiometric-and-geometric-correction).
-The output of the radiometric correction is an image whose pixel values represent spectral reflectance at the surface (*Figure 6*).
+The output of radiometric correction is an image whose pixel values represent spectral reflectance at the surface (*Figure 6*).

 <p align="center">
 <img src="media/Fig6_schema_RC.svg" title="Radiometric correction workflow." alt="Figure 6" width="600"/>
 </p>

 *Figure 6.
-General workflow of radiometric correction.
+General workflow for radiometric correction.
 Figure by course authors.*

 Before application of the sensor calibration, the dark current must be subtracted from the raw data.
-The dark current measurement, i.e., collecting data with covered objectives lens, is performed prior to the flight.
+The dark current measurement, i.e., collecting data with a covered objective lens, is performed prior to the flight.
-Corrections for scattered light, frame shift smear, bad/erroneous pixels are introduced as described e.g., in de [Miguel et al. (2015)](#references) for the CASI sensor.
+Corrections for scattered light, frame shift smear, and bad/erroneous pixels are introduced as described ,e.g., in [de Miguel et al. (2015)](#references) for the CASI sensor.
 The sensor calibration follows.
-The gain and offset parameters for each spectral band are determined in the laboratory and shall be regularly recalibrated (consequence of sensor ageing).
+The gain and offset parameters for each spectral band are determined in the laboratory and shall be regularly recalibrated (as a consequence of sensor aging).

 The water vapour content and the composition and content of aerosols in the atmosphere affect the amount of incident solar radiation and surface reflected radiation captured by the sensor.
-They can change in time and across larger locations which can cause problems in image processing especially in the case of aerial campaigns.
+They can change in time and across larger locations, which can cause problems in image processing, especially in the case of aerial campaigns.
 Thus, it is always an advantage to perform flights on days when the atmospheric conditions are stable over the area of interest.

 Absorption and scattering are the atmospheric effects we deal with.
-Molecules in the atmosphere (e.g., water vapor, ozone, and carbon dioxide) absorb incident solar radiation at various wavelengths as shown in *Figure 7*.
+Molecules in the atmosphere (e.g., water vapor, ozone, and carbon dioxide) absorb incident solar radiation at various wavelengths, as shown in *Figure 7*.
-The fraction of the electromagnetic radiation incident on the Earth’s surface to solar irradiation at the top of the atmosphere is referred as transmittance of the atmosphere.
+The fraction of the electromagnetic radiation incident on the Earth’s surface to the solar irradiation at the top of the atmosphere is referred to as transmittance of the atmosphere.
-Particles or large gas molecules cause redirecting the electromagnetic radiation from its original path.
+Particles or large gas molecules redirect the electromagnetic radiation from its original path.
 The result of this interaction is called scattering.
-Details on the absorption and scattering mechanisms can be found e.g., in [CCRS Remote Sensing Tutorial](https://natural-resources.canada.ca/maps-tools-publications/satellite-imagery-air-photos/remote-sensing-tutorials/introduction/interactions-atmosphere/14635) and [Stull (2023)](#references).
+Details on the absorption and scattering mechanisms can be found, e.g., in the [CCRS Remote Sensing Tutorial](https://natural-resources.canada.ca/maps-tools-publications/satellite-imagery-air-photos/remote-sensing-tutorials/introduction/interactions-atmosphere/14635) and [Stull (2023)](#references).

 <p align="center">
 <img src="media/Fig7_atm_window.svg" title="Atmosphere transmittance." alt="Figure 7" width="600"/>